LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/mtp.md

     To extract data using the file explorer, follow these steps:

     1. Open the file explorer on your computer.
-    2. Locate the Meta Quest 3 in the list of removable device's.
+    2. Locate the Meta Quest 3 in the list of removable devices.
     3. Browse to the devices internal storage and select all the folders.
-    4. Copy the folders to a location on your computer
+    4. Copy the folders to a location on your computer.

     This is the best option available for hobbyists who don't have access to forensic tools as they often come with a high price tag.